 MSc thesis project proposal

-- Background in wireless communications and signal processing.
+- Background in wireless communications or signal processing.

-- Proficiency in programming languages (e.g., Python) and deep learning frameworks (e.g., TensorFlow, PyTorch).
+- Proficiency in programming languages (e.g., Python) and deep learning frameworks (e.g., PyTorch).

 dr. Chang Gao

 Electronic Circuits and Architectures Group

 Department of Microelectronics